zoidbergZA/turtle-apps-node/README.md

 }
 ```

-## Contributing
+## Documentation

 Compile the javascript

 `tsc`

-### Generate documentation website
+Generate documentation website.
 The copyfiles package must be installed globally

 `npm i copyfiles -g`

-Use the following command to generate the documentation site.
+Use the following command to generate the static documentation site.

 `npm run docs`

+Documentation is automatically hosted using github pages with each commit to the master branch